 Is your Subaru engine overheating, or the engine coolant light is on?
 Learn how to fix the problem by checking the fluid level and adding antifreeze (coolant) to your Subaru.

-You can check Subaru coolant level by looking on the outside of the reservoir even if the engine is hot.
-If the level is the "LOW" mark, wait for the engine to cool down and follow the instructions below to add engine coolant.
+You can check Subaru’s coolant level by looking at the outside of the reservoir, even if the engine is hot.
+If the level is the “LOW” mark, wait for the engine to cool down and follow the instructions below to add engine coolant.